 With micro-beads, you get very fine balls that are super small in size.
 Pregnancy pillows made from this material feel almost like there is sand inside of them.
 That’s why this pillow is incredibly lightweight and allows you to carry the pillow around from place to place with ease.
 There’s almost no noise with this kind of pillow, and it’s much more supportive than styrofoam balls.

 - Memory Foam filling:

-With memory foam, it takes the shape of your body when you press against it, and once the weight is lifted from the pillow, the memory foam regains the original shape.
+It takes the shape of your body with memory foam when you press against it, and once the weight is lifted from the pillow, the memory foam regains the original shape.
 Pillows that have memory foam are generally going to be quite firm.
 Memory foam can cause heat to build up, so some manufacturers shred it before putting it in a pregnancy pillow.
 The shredding still allows air to circulate inside, so it reduces that hot feeling.

 - Natural And Organic Filling:

-If you want your pillow to be as natural as possible, then definitely look for something that is filled with natural fillings like spelled, wool, or kapok.
+If you want your pillow to be as natural as possible, then definitely look for something filled with natural fillings like spelled wool or kapok.
 Just because the pillow uses natural Filling doesn’t mean that it is organic, though.

 Consider The Noise of your Pillow

 We talked about this a bit earlier, but some fillings are noisier than others.
 This is the sound that the pillow makes when you move your head and body over it.
 You don’t want a pillow that crinkles and rustles loudly in the night, waking you or your partner.
 Pay attention to the Filling and fabric of your pillow so that you can avoid something that makes too much noise, and be sure to test things manually at the store.